Plug-in electric vehicle fire: BYD Qin

+BYD Atto 3

+On September 3, 2023, a BYD Atto 3 suffered smoke and heat damage to the engine compartment when charging at a charging station in Mueang Udon Thani district, Udon Thani, Thailand.
+Investigation showed that the damage was caused by a wire attached to the 12 V lead–acid battery, not the vehicle's main EV battery pack.

+In the morning of October 1, 2025, a car transporter truck and nine of brand new BYD Atto 3 cars on it caught fire on the M5 motorway in Devon, South West England, resulting in the temporary closure of the motorway between junctions 28 and junction 29.

+BYD Seal

+On March 14, 2024, in Ratchaburi Province, Thailand, a BYD Seal car overturned and fell into a roadside canal, causing damage to the car and caught fire.

+In the early morning of April 19, 2025, a BYD Seal caught fire in Bang Khun Si subdistrict, Bangkok Noi District, Bangkok.
+From the initial inspection, there was severe burn damage in the front part, such as the front hood, headlights and front bumper.

 Dodge Ram 1500 Plug-in Hybrid

-In September 2012 Chrysler temporarily suspended a demonstration program that was conducting with 109 Dodge Ram 1500 Plug-in Hybrids and 23 Chrysler Town & Country plug-in hybrids.
+In September 2012, Chrysler temporarily suspended a demonstration program that it was conducting with 109 Dodge Ram 1500 Plug-in Hybrids and 23 Chrysler Town & Country plug-in hybrids.
 All units deployed in the program were recalled due to damage sustained by three separate pickup trucks when their 12.9 kWh battery packs overheated.
 The carmaker plans to upgrade the battery packs with cells that use a different lithium-ion chemistry before the vehicles go back on service.
 Chrysler explained that no one was injured from any of the incidents, and the vehicles were not occupied at the time, nor any of the minivans were involved in any incident, but they were withdrawn as a precaution.
 The carmaker reported that the demonstration fleet had collectively accumulated 1.3 million miles (2.1 million km) before the vehicles were recalled.
 The demonstration is a program jointly funded by Chrysler and the U.S. Department of Energy that includes the first-ever factory-produced vehicles capable of reverse power flow.
 The experimental system would allow fleet operators to use their plug-in hybrids to supply electricity for a building during a power outage, reduce power usage when electric rates are high or even sell electricity back to their utility company.